How to Help With Grade 4 Fractions

 How to practise

-Keep the order concrete: compare using pictures, build equivalent fractions, simplify simple fractions, then add fractions with the same denominator.
+Keep the order concrete: compare using pictures, build equivalent fractions, then simplify simple fractions.
 If your child starts guessing, return to a number line or fraction strip before doing more symbols.

 - Grade 4 fraction worksheets